Georgetown Law Closed: Wednesday, March 21

-The program reserves a limited amount of rooms at Liberty House, a student residence operated by Liberty Living, from Friday, July 4 to Thursday, August 7, 2014.
-The facilities are located on St. John's Street in the Islington area and are within walking distance of King's Cross Underground station, as well as many bus stops.
+The program has reserved a limited amount of rooms at Dinwiddy House, a student residence operated by Sanctuary Students Housing, from Friday, July 3 to Thursday, August 6, 2015.
+The facilities are located on Pentonville Road in the Clerkenwell area and are within walking distance of King's Cross Underground station, as well as many bus stops.
 Swan House is approximately a 20-30 minute walk from Dinwiddy House, and public transportation is also available.
-The most convenient route to King's College Strand Campus, is generally by bus and takes about 25 minutes.
-Swan House (CTLS) is within walking distance.
-All rooms are singles and have private baths and small kitchenette facilities.
+The most convenient route to King's College Strand Campus is via the Underground or bus and takes about 30-35 minutes.
+All rooms are singles and have private baths.
+Shared kitchen facilities are available.

 Students who want program housing should deposit as early as possible in order to secure a space, as housing is limited and available rooms are assigned on a first come, first served basis as deposits are received.